tailor-cms/xt/docs/display-package.md

 Display package is the subpackage located under `packages/display` exposing `Vue 3` component needed for the Content Element `end-user` rendering.
-The component recieves authored values as props.
+The component receives authored values as props.
 Here is an example of a Display component for the Simple Counter Content Element from the Edit package section:

 \